 Research Track in or outside Europe?

-The Research track consists of modules of 25 ECTS credits which can be followed at one of the eight European partner universities or, for selected European students only, at one of the four non-European partner universities of the Consortium: UNAM, IUPUI, Pune or Osaka.
+The Research track consists of modules adding up to 25 ECTS credits which can be followed at one of the eight European partner universities or, for selected European students only, at one of the four non-European partner universities of the Consortium: UNAM, IUPUI, Pune or Osaka.

 Note: the places offered for the Research Track outside Europe are limited and only offered to European students.
 First-year students, who hold European citizenship, may apply for this track.
 The application process consists of;